Click on the Find It @ Ball State button when you're trying to find the full-text of an article.

 Because citation generators are not guaranteed to produce perfect citations, you need to double-check the formatting.
 The links in the MLA Citation box on this guide are resources you can use.

-When looking for the full-text of an article, if you don't see the PDF icon, click on the red "Find It @ Ball State" button.
+When looking for the full-text of an article, if you don't see "Access now," click on "Access options," and then choose "Find It @ Ball State."
 It will try to connect you with the full article.